cd-public/learnobj/curriculum/Sys.md

 ### State and State Machines [6 hours]

-1. Describe computations as a system characyterized by a known set of configurations with transitions from one unique configuration (state) to another (state).
+1. Describe computations as a system characterized by a known set of configurations with transitions from one unique configuration (state) to another (state).
 [Familiarity]
 2. Describe the distinction between systems whose output is only a function of their input (Combinational) and those with memory/history (Sequential).
 [Familiarity]